Are you struggling to decide if teen group therapy is right for your son or daughter?

 4. Are there financial assistance programs for teen group therapy?

 Yes.
 You can obtain financial assistance to help cover your teen’s group therapy costs.
 Some treatment centers or community organizations offer reduced rates or sliding-scale fees depending on a teen’s family income or financial situation.
 Some schools and educational institutions also offer free group therapy sessions to teens.
-You can also use government programs such as Medicaid or take advantage of non-profit organizations offering mental health resources, such as Mental Health America and the American Psychoanalytic Association.
+Nexus Teen Academy works with most insurance providers to ensure that treatment for your teen is as affordable and accesible as possible.

 5. What should I expect during the first session of group therapy for teens?